Mould Removal Cost

 How Much Does Mould Removal Cost?

-The average cost of removing mould from a single, large room is £220 to £280.
-However, to have the mould removed from an entire property would likely set you back between £725 and £1100.
+The average cost of removing mould from a single, large room is £220 to £280 for minor treatment.

 Mould removal equipment